chaunguye/Multi_MCP_Server/README.md

 Run flow:
-- First generate the MCP Server by the command: python mcp_server_gen.py gen --tools <toolname> (right now in toolsource we only have get_user_info and get_user_salary) This will create a server with the name user_retrieve_userid (with user id is generated randomly) or you can add/remove tools on a exist server by: python mcp_server_gen.py mana --server <server_script> <add/remove> --tools <tool_name>
+- First generate the MCP Server by the command:

+    python mcp_server_gen.py gen --tools <toolname>

+    (right now in toolsource we only have get_user_info and get_user_salary) This will create a server with the name user_retrieve_user<userid> (with user id is generated randomly)

+  or you can add/remove tools on a exist server by:

+    python mcp_server_gen.py mana --server <server_script> <add/remove> --tools <tool_name>

     EX: python mcp_server_gen.py mana --server user_retrieve_user891.py remove --tools get_user_info

 - After that run the mounting service, this will mount the server under a specific path under FastAPI server.
-For example http://example.com/mcp-server/mcp: uvicorn main:app --reload
+For example http://example.com/mcp-server/mcp:

+    uvicorn main:app --reload

-- Finally run the client, connect to the MCP Server through the FastAPI Server: uv run new_client.py
+- Finally run the client, connect to the MCP Server through the FastAPI Server:

+    uv run new_client.py